Nodal topological superconductivity in nodal-line semimetals: Lattice model

 \section{Lattice model}

 A lattice model Hamiltonian for a nodal-ring semimetal is given by \cite{Wang_NLSC2}

-where $\sigma_i/s_i$ denotes the $i$-th Pauli matrix representing the orbital/spin degrees of freedom and the implicit tensor product (i.e., $\sigma_0\otimes s_0$) is assumed. $t_1(t_2)$ are model parameters and $\mu$ is the chemical potential.
+where $\sigma_i (s_i)$ denotes the $i$-th Pauli matrix representing the orbital(spin) degrees of freedom and the implicit tensor product (i.e., $\sigma_0\otimes s_0$) is assumed.
+In Eq. \eqref{eq:H0}, ($6-t_1$) represents the difference of on-site energies between two orbitals and the momentum-dependent part of the first term denotes the difference of nearest-neighbor intra-orbital hoppings.
+The second term in Eq. \eqref{eq:H0} is the nearest-neighbor inter-orbital hopping along $\hat{z}$ direction and $\mu$ is the chemical potential.
 Here we neglect the term $\epsilon({\bf k})\sigma_0s_0$ in the dispersion which does not influence the normal state topology.
 For $0 < t_1 < 4$, $H_0(\bf k)$ displays a nodal ring ($k_z = 0, \cos k_x + \cos k_y = 2-t_1/2$) in 3D Brillouin Zone at half filling ($\mu = 0$).
 When $t_1$ is continuously tuned from positive to negative, the nodal ring shrinks to a point and annihilates itself.
 For finite but small doping ($|\mu| < t_1$), the nodal ring inflates into a torus-like Fermi surface (FS), shown in Fig. \ref{fig:FS}.
 Every point on the FS is two-fold degenerate.

 The Hamiltonian in Eq.~\eqref{eq:H0} preserves inversion and time-reversal symmetry